SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 [^3]: Steve Jobs is a notable exception.
 He was raised by working-class, adoptive parents who hadn't attended college.

+[^4]: I hate that I'm perpetuating the very imprecise misconception that "most startups fail" with this statement.
+There are two problems with this aphorism - the definition of "startup" and the definition of "fail".
+If we define "startups" as companies that have at least raised a Series A round, and "fail" as the failure to make any money for the founders, then I think the statistics would look a lot rosier.</br></br>
+Side point: companies that haven't raised any external funding shouldn't be called startups; "project" would probably be a better term here.</br></br>
+Many, many companies get acquired in the $5-200 million range.
+Many of these deals are not publicized, since in some cases, the product is shut down after the acquisition, and in other cases, the investors who backed the company in its *last* round of funding lose money.
+Such acquisitions still aren't failures, in any reasonable sense of the word, for the founders, the early investors, and in most cases, the early employees.</br></br>
+Startups can be risky, but you have to be precise about what you mean by "risk" and "failure".
+If failure means not making as much money as you could, not growing as much as you could, and not advancing in your career as much as you could, then floating around in an entry level job at a big company for three years also sounds pretty risky to me.</br></br>
+Being quick to label things as a "failure" is another problem altogether, and probably prevents people from making the kinds of choices that result in world-changing outcomes.

-[^4]: With regards to my elite college theory: if you disagree that the top hackers at places like Stanford, MIT, and Harvard form a disproportionate fraction of the pool of "great early employees" at large, then of course my argument is invalid.
+[^5]: With regards to my elite college theory: if you disagree that the top hackers at places like Stanford, MIT, and Harvard form a disproportionate fraction of the pool of "great early employees" at large, then of course my argument is invalid.

+[^6]: Andreessen Horowitz (a16z) is a bit of an outlier.
+Founded in 2009, it is the only venture capital firm that was started after 1995 on this list.
+Being the newest of the lot, a16z has more to prove, but in terms of prestige, reputation, and [network centrality](https://techcrunch.com/2011/05/25/top-10-vc-firms-investorrank/) it is second-to-none.
+Some of its highest profile exits/IPOs include Groupon, Skype, Zynga, Nicira, and Oculus VR.